Skip to Content

 Instructions

 • Wash the potatoes before you begin.
-Then, add them to a stockpot with a teaspoon of salt and chicken broth.
+Transfer them to a stockpot with a teaspoon of salt and chicken broth.
 Bring the mixture to a boil over high heat.

-• Reduce the heat and cook at a rolling boil for 20 minutes.
-Drain the potatoes and set them aside.
+• Reduce the heat and cook them at a rolling boil for 20 minutes.
+Drain the potatoes and set them aside to cool.

-• Whisk mayo, sour cream, mustard, dill, salt, pepper, paprika, garlic powder, and parsley in a mixing bowl until combined.
-Then, stir in the onion, celery, and pickle.
+• Whisk mayonnaise, sour cream, yellow mustard, fresh dill, salt, black pepper, smoked paprika, garlic powder, and dried parsley in a large mixing bowl until combined.
+Then, stir in the diced onion, celery, and pickles.

 Notes